 Last week we published 59 examples in two parts, and asked our readers to suggest any we may have missed.
 Among the many suggestions we gratefully received, we concluded that 11 more meet the criteria for "abuses of power."
 Today we compile all 70 items into one omnibus of abuse by the Stephen Harper government.

-Thanks, once more, to friends of The Tyee who help with this list.
+This list is now also available as a tablet-friendly pdf which you can download for free here.
+Thanks, once more, to friends of The Tyee who helped with this list.

 SECTION I. ABUSING PARLIAMENT: SABOTAGE, SCANDALS, CORRUPTION AND CONTEMPT